Here’s what you need to know about the extension of the furlough scheme.

 Types of Furlough

 There is no minimum furlough period.
-Full-time and flexible furloughing will continue to be allowed under the extended scheme.
-Although the Treasury Direction refers to claims being made in respect of a flexibly-furloughed employee, the further detail of the Direction makes clear that there is no requirement for any hours to be worked and full-time furlough is permitted.
+Full-time and flexible furloughing continue to be allowed under the extended scheme.
+There is no requirement for any hours to be worked and full-time furlough is permitted.
 A record of the hours worked/furloughed must be kept for six years.

 Work During Furlough